khushalsagar/navigation-transitions/explainer.md

 * Browser UI allows the user to traverse multiple entries, so back/forward can jump to any entry in the navigation history.
 * The user navigates to a new URL by pasting in the URL bar.

-The proposal is to specify this using pair of URLs, which are the source/destination URLs for the navigation.
+The author could specify this using a pair of URLs, which are the source/destination URLs for the navigation.
 This would effectively be a list of dictionaries which is 1:1 with a Document as follows:

 ```
 [{